 - Follow the safe work practices and procedures that comply with the regulatory requirements.

 - Use the personal protective equipment provided by the employer, and maintain the equipment in good condition.

-Ask the SCSA Executive Series: Asbestos: - To address the need for improved information and awareness on Asbestos, the Saskatchewan Construction Safety Association (SCSA) is hosting an online Asbestos Awareness Panel on June 2, 2020, at 09:00 on Zoom (https://zoom.us/j/98153798690).
-Joining the panel will be Dr. Paul Demers from the Occupational Cancer Research Centre and David Kanciruk from Associated Asbestos Abatement a Division of Place-Crete Systems LLP, a COR™ certified company and SCSA member as well as representatives from the Ministry of Labour Relations and Workplace Safety.
+Ask the SCSA Executive Series: Asbestos: - To address the need for improved information and awareness on Asbestos, the Saskatchewan Construction Safety Association (SCSA) hosted an online Asbestos Awareness Panel on June 2, 2020.

 The Burden of Occupational Cancer in Canada: A presentation from Dr. Paul Demers at the University of Regina.